 For the Father himself loveth you, because ye have loved me, and have believed that I CAME OUT from God.
 I CAME FORTH from the Father, and am come into the world: again, I leave the world, and go to the Father. – John 16:27-28

-The Trinitarian will use their favourite pet verses to allude to a Trinity, but with all the verses that they quote there must be a preconceived notion applied to the verse because there is never any explicit terms in the text that states, 'three in one.'
+The Trinitarian will use their favourite pet verses to allude to a Trinity, but with all the verses that they must perform eisegesis on their own texts.

 Go therefore and make disciples of all nations, baptizing them in THE NAME OF THE FATHER AND OF THE SON AND OF THE HOLY SPIRIT – Matthew 28:19